saidone75/alfresco-node-vault/README.md

 The application can archive nodes on-demand through a behavior or using a scheduled job.

-Nodes and binaries are archived on MongoDB with GridFS or can be stored on AWS S3, ensuring efficient and scalable storage.
+Nodes metadata are archived on MongoDB while binaries can be stored either on GridFS or on AWS S3, ensuring efficiency and scalability.

 The application can also act as a proxy to allow applications using REST APIs to retrieve nodes that no longer exist in Alfresco, ensuring operational continuity without the need to modify legacy client applications.